cacmartinez/CCMRadarView/README.md

 ## License

-ViewWithBorder_ObjectiveC is available under the Apache License, Version 2.0.
+CCMRadarView is available under the Apache License, Version 2.0.
 See the LICENSE file for more info.